 Enterprise mobility not only refers to mobile workers using their mobile devices, but also to the mobility of company data.
 Imagine yourself uploading a presentation you’ve been working on from your office computer to your Cloud storage service, and then being able to access it from your personal tablet to show at a client site.
 That’s the magic of enterprise mobility.

-The Growth of BYOD in the Enterprise Mobility Era
+BYOD in the Enterprise Mobility Era

 Modern-day employees are making the most of using personal devices at work.
 The BYOD (Bring Your Own Device) trend is gaining rapid traction, as innovations in mobile broadband and Cloud computing continue to develop.